pulumi/pulumi/docs/design/formats.md

 https://github.com/burg/timelapse/wiki/Note-sources-of-nondeterminism) and [its variants]( https://github.com/WebAssembly/design/blob/master/Nondeterminism.md).

 MetaMus may in fact consume 3rd party packages (e.g., from NPM, Pip, or elsewhere), but they must be blessed by the MetaMu compiler for your language of choice.
 This means recompiling packages from source -- and dealing with the possibility that they will fail to compile if they perform illegal operations -- or, preferably, using a package that has already been pre-compiled using a MetaMu compiler, likely in MuPack format, in which case you are guaranteed that it will work without any unexpected difficulties.
-The Mu Hub contains precompiled packages in this form for easy consumption.
+The MuHub contains precompiled MuPacks for easy consumption.

+It is possible to mix MetaMu and regular code in the respective source language.
+This is particularly helpful when associating runtime code to deployment-time artifacts, and is common when dealing with serverless programming.
+For example, instead of needing to manually separate out the description of a cloud lambda and its code, we can just write a lambda that the compiler will "shred" into a distinct asset that is bundled inside the cloud deployment automatically.

 Each MetaMu program is *compiled* into a MuPackage, encoded in MuPack.